 A real tearjerker.
 Whitey predated me but foraged into some garbage laced with rat-poison when I was six.
 With my mother in denial, no one cared enough to take him to a vet.
 I put alka-seltzer in his water and put him on the couch forbidden to him.
 For sleep.

 "That was sad," said Angela.
-"And it's sad that you didn't cry while telling it, and I went to pieces just hearing it."
+"And it's sad you didn't cry while telling it, and I went to pieces just hearing it."

 I take a generous, sloppy bite, just so I can earn a chewing break.
-But I am forced to say, "So it's sad that I'm never sad.
+But I am forced to say, "So it's sad I'm never sad.
 That's deep."

 "No, that you've never had the release of crying."